-Alternative 4 would be the least restrictive of the alternatives being considered since it would remove the need to own wreckfish shares, remove the commercial vessel permit for wreckfish requirement, and would potentially open the wreckfish fishery to new vessels that already have a South Atlantic snapper grouper unlimited permit.
+Alternative 4 would be the least restrictive of the alternatives being considered since it would remove the need to own wreckfish shares, remove the commercial vessel permit for wreckfish requirement, and would potentially open the wreckfish portion of the snapper grouper fishery to new vessels that already have a South Atlantic snapper grouper unlimited permit.
 This alternative would still require the snapper grouper permit to harvest wreckfish.

-Nevertheless, Alternative 4 would potentially create net economic benefits for the fishery by allowing the selling of annual allocation to non-shareholders, which may in turn allow for a more efficient market for annual allocation.
+Nevertheless, Alternative 4 would potentially create net economic benefits for the fishery for wreckfish by allowing the selling of annual allocation to nonshareholders, which may in turn allow for a more efficient market for annual allocation.
 The annual allocation would presumably go to entities that place the highest value on that annual allocation.
-Increasing the number of buyers would increase competition in the market for annual allocation, and thereby better ensure that annual allocation will end up with the entities that place the greatest economic value on it.
-Expanding the market for annual allocation would also help prevent leaving annual allocation unused, and therefore be more consistent with achieving optimum yield.
-Additionally, by allowing annual allocation to go to where it is mostly highly valued,
+Increasing the number of buyers would increase competition in the market for annual allocation, and thereby better ensure that annual allocation would end up with the entities that place the greatest economic value on it.
+Expanding the market for annual allocation would also help prevent leaving annual allocation unused, and therefore be more